 What is CBL?

 CBL is a collaborative partnership between MICA faculty and students, community organizations, and the Office of Community Engagement.
-Faculty and students lend their time and talents to implement a community-based project within an academic course.
-Community organizations create opportunities for students to engage with community members benefiting from the project.
-OCE provides tool and resources to support the project and collaboration.
+Faculty and students lend their time and talents to implement a community-based project or explore community-engaged content within an academic course.
+Community organizations create opportunities for students to engage with community members and experts.
+OCE provides tool and resources to support the collaboration.
 CBL provides the building blocks to help all parties work together to meet the needs of both MICA students and the broader community.

 How does it work?

-- A community organization or faculty member generates a project idea.
+- A community organization or faculty member generates an idea for a community-engaged course or project.

-- A MICA faculty member provides vision and structure for the project.
+- A MICA faculty member provides vision and structure to integrate the project or idea into the course.

-- A community organization provides context for the project by creating opportunities for students to interact with their staff and the population served.
+- An organization provides context for the collaboration by creating opportunities for students to interact with community members and

-- Students apply their knowledge and skills as artist and designers to address community opportunities and needs.
+- Students apply their knowledge and skills as artist and designers to address community issues, opportunities, or needs.

-- OCE provides modest funding for project supplies and faculty support.
+OCE provides modest funding to support the collaboration.
 OCE also provides tools and assistance to help manage the partnership.

 Find more info about how OCE supports courses through the CBL program here.